praveenCY/connectedhomeip/examples/air-quality-sensor-app/infineon/psoc6/README.md

 ## Introduction

-The PSoC6 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Infineon Modustoolbox SDK.
+The PSoC6 Air Quality Sensor example provides a baseline demonstration of a Air Qualify Sensor device, built using Matter and the Infineon Modustoolbox SDK.
 It can be controlled by Matter controller over Wi-Fi network.